 History of the First Church in Jerusalem

 After Jesus ascended to heaven, Christianity emerged as a sect of Judaism.
 The first Christians were Jews called followers of “the Way” (ἡ ὁδός).
 The church was loosely organized.
-Eventually, it divided into two major “catholic” (meaning universal) factions in 451 and 1054 A.D.
+Eventually, it divided into two prominent “catholic” (meaning universal) factions in 451 and 1054 A.D.

 The Five Sees: Churches established by the apostolic fathers

 - Church of Jerusalem